github/developer.github.com/content/v3/oauth.md

 : Read access to a user's notifications.  `repo` is accepted too.

 gist
-: write access to gists.
+: Write access to gists.

 NOTE: Your application can request the scopes in the initial redirection.
 You can specify multiple scopes by separating them by a comma.